 The Commission has recommended in each of its Annual Reports that an updating system should be developed and implemented.
 In the 2002 legislative session the responsibilities of the Commission were expanded to include the design of an updating system, and a recommendation of the specific amount that rates should be updated.
-Because of the importance that the Commission assigns to this topic work was commenced on this project immediately, and the Commission prepared a paper on the subject.
+Because of the importance that the Commission assigns to this topic, work was commenced on this project immediately, and the Commission prepared a paper on the subject.
 This paper was attached as Appendix B-3 to the 2003 Annual Report.
 Based on consideration of comments from the Administrations and other parties, the Commission decided that changes in the proposed updating framework were advisable.
 The modified updating system and the recommended update factor for the upcoming fiscal year were included as Appendix B-3 of the January 2005 report.
-The current recommended update factors are included in Appendix B-6 of this report.
+Some additional changes were made for the update factors included in Appendix B-6 of this report.
 Legislation enacted in the 2006 legislative session required MHA and DDA to take account of the Commission's recommended update factors in their rate setting.

-The Commission is recommending that an update factor of 3.87% would be needed to maintain the purchasing power of the rates in the face of the inflation being experienced by the providers.
+The Commission is recommending that an update factor of 4.0% would be needed to maintain the purchasing power of the rates in the face of the inflation being experienced by the providers.